 and"mmol"

-Logical (required, but has default): Whether to enforce strictness on optional predictor variables, either
+Logical (optional behavior variable): Whether to enforce strictness on optional predictor variables, either

 TRUE